Editor Guidelines

 Handling Editors should check that they are not in conflict with any authors or others involved with the study, or their institutions, and if any potential conflicts are identified, they should inform the Executive Editor (production) to transfer the manuscript to a different Handling Editor.

-Once Editors decide to continue with the peer-review process, they should introduce themselves to the Corresponding Author (via the OJS discussion facility) so that the author knows who is handling their submission.
+Once Editors decide to continue with the peer-review process, they should introduce themselves to the Corresponding Author so that the author knows who is handling their submission.

 Handling Editors should ensure that all published reports of research have been reviewed by suitably qualified reviewers.
 Editors are expected to recruit reviewers representing a diverse range of backgrounds and should use a wide range of sources (not just personal contacts) to identify potential new reviewers.
 Editors should ideally choose at least two reviewers to provide a report for regular articles, and at least one reviewer for fast reports (with a review by the editor themselves), but should not invite more concurrent reviewers than are needed at any one time.
 Editors should cease to use reviewers who consistently produce discourteous, poor quality or late reviews.